-His brother had turned his back to him; he'd looked up at the ceiling of their quarters, had finally answered him in a trembling voice.
-"I'm sorry – I can't.
+Sideswipe had turned his back to him, looking up at the ceiling of their quarters.
+Then he'd answered with a trembling voice, "I'm sorry – I can't.
 You're on your own this time."

-…Debris and chunks of metallic wall panel pressed down on him, and he came online with a start.
-He yelled out in a sudden panic, his vision obscured, and began to push against the heavy weight with all his strength, until he felt it budge and fall away, bit by bit.
-With a determined heave, he flung the last chunk of scrap metal off his frame, and scrambled out from underneath a fallen support pylon.
+…Debris and chunks of metallic wall paneling pressed down on his frame, and he came online with a start.
+He yelled out in a sudden panic, his vision obscured, and pushed against the heavy weight with all his strength until the pile began to budge, pieces of destroyed paneling sliding to the floor.
+With a determined heave, he flung the last chunk of scrap metal off his frame and scrambled out from underneath a fallen support pylon.

 Freeing himself from the rubble, he checked for any major injuries and was relieved to find that he had survived the assault relatively unscathed.
-"Comet?" he called out, but the Decepticon was nowhere to be seen, and nor were their pursuers.
+"Comet?" he called out in alarm, but the Decepticon was nowhere to be seen, and nor were their pursuers.

-Sunstreaker checked his chronometer, in case those six jets had returned for the Decepticon whilst he was still offline, and discovered that only a few kliks had gone by since Comet had smashed his way through the window of the building in his jet mode.
-Sunstreaker had been safely ejected from Comet's alt mode before the Decepticon had transformed into his robot mode, and then the two of them had leaped out of the way of the incoming torpedoes, four of them in all.
+Sunstreaker checked his chronometer, worried that maybe those six jets had returned for the Decepticon whilst he was still offline, but discovered that only about a minute had gone by since Comet had smashed his way through the window of the building in his jet mode.
+He remembered being ejected from Comet's cockpit as the Decepticon had reverted to robot mode, right before the two of them had leaped clear of the incoming torpedoes, four of them in all.
 He'd landed face down on the floor, and had been partly protected by a large partitioning wall as the warheads had exploded, but as far as he could recall Comet had sought cover in the opposite direction.

-He began to call out for the jet, frantically searching through the rubble as he removed large pieces of broken pipes and beams, throwing them to the side without giving any consideration to the commotion that he must have been creating.
+He began to call out for the jet, frantically searching through the rubble as he picked up large pieces of broken pipes and beams and then threw them aside without paying heed to the commotion that he was creating.

-After several minutes of searching to no avail, he was about to give up when the glint of a wing tip caught his optic, and he rushed over to the far corner of the ruined floor, cleared a bunch of frayed cables from a damaged control bank, as well as shards of broken glass and metal, that had fallen on top of the seeker.
+After several minutes of searching to no avail, he was about to give up when the glint of a wing tip caught his optic, and he rushed over to the far corner of the ruined floor.
+He proceeded to clear away a bunch of frayed cables hanging loosely from a damaged control bank, as well as shards of broken silicate and pieces of jagged metal that had fallen on top of the seeker.
 "Comet?
-Comet!" he said, turning the seeker over and gently placing him on the floor.
+Comet!" he said, turning the seeker over and gently placing him on a cleared section of floor.
 But Comet was not responding.
 His optics were a dull, darkened red, and his face and outer armour were covered in scorch marks.
-He was also losing energon from several wound sites.
-"Comet…" Sunstreaker looked around the wreckage of the building, looking for some place that he might be able to hide Comet in case those jets returned for him, but there was nowhere safe.
-He realized with frustration that he'd have to scout further out, possibly search the adjacent buildings for a suitable location.
+He was also losing energon from several wounds.
+"Comet…" Sunstreaker looked around the wreckage of the building, searching for some place that he might be able to hide Comet in case those jets returned for him, but there was nowhere safe.
+He realized with frustration that he'd have to scout further out, possibly explore adjacent buildings for a suitable location.
 Then Comet stirred, groaning, and he snapped his attention back to his unlikely ally.
 "Comet?
 Comet?"
-Comet's optics flickered as he slowly turned his head to face the Autobot; he tried to speak, but he was having trouble focusing.
+Comet's optics flickered as he slowly turned his head to face the Autobot, attempting to speak, but he was having trouble focusing.
 "Listen, you're going to be okay.
-I'm going to go and find some help," Sunstreaker reassured him, and he found his forearm being gripped tightly by Comet.
-The strength in the Decepticon's hand, even as he lay here in a critical state, surprised him.
+I'm going to go and find some help," Sunstreaker said reassuringly, but then felt his forearm being gripped tightly by Comet.
+The strength in the Decepticon's hand, even as he lay there in a critical state, surprised him.